YuliWanghust/BrainMD/README.md

 **Raw_data and Synthesized_data**:

-1. pulse_xxxxx_volume.nii.gz  % original volume
+1. xxxxx.dcm  % original volume
-2. pulse_xxxxx_centerline.nii.gz  % extracted centerline
+2. xxxxx.nii.gz  % extracted centerline
-3. pulse_xxxxx_graph.graphml  % graph with edge information
+3. xxxxx.JSON  % graph with edge information

 ## Dependencies
 To establish the environment, run this code in the shell: